Skip to content

 # 1. Dry run — preview what will change

-npx csszyx migrate --dry-run
+npx @csszyx/cli migrate --dry-run

 # 2. Audit — find unrecognized classes

-npx csszyx migrate --audit
+npx @csszyx/cli migrate --audit

 # → writes .csszyx-todo.json